Evolution For Dummies

 Fossils for a large number of hominid species, including pre-human primates and human primates, have been found by paleontologists.
 As shown in this chart, various hominid species have been identified from fossil remains.
 Take a look these distant and not-so-distant relations:

 *Note: The A or H in the species' names is scientific shorthand.
 Instead of writing Australopithecus, for example, scientists simply write A. The term Australopithecus speaks to the origin of the fossil: southern Africa.
-H, of course, stands for Homo, which means man.
-Sapiens means wise, so the name Homo sapiens means wise man.
+H, of course, stands for Homo, which means wise.
+The name Homo sapiens means wise man.

 Understanding Evolution Terminology